jhu-cs-uima-sp19/Thyme2Eat/README.md

 - X on calendar screen takes you back to the Main Activity without saving any changes.
 - Different databases for different users.

-# Not Complete in the First Sprint:
+# Not complete in the First Sprint:
 - We have not added data persistence for meals that have already been planned for certain days.
 This means that dates that you clicked on for meal planning before will not have a black dot the next time you open the calendar, but on the meal plan screen, those days will still have meals planned.
 - Right now, unclicking a calendar date means that you do not want to plan for that day.
 However, because there is no data persistence right now, if you open the calendar again, you can add another meal to the same day by clicking on it.
 In the next sprint, we will add data persistence and come up with a conclusive way to set number of meals per day (either through settings or the calendar).
 - The "Add" button for adding items to the shopping list does not function entirely properly because only one dialog box is present to take the name input.